YoshiyukiKono/Aiven_Kafka_Quickstart_with_Python/tutorial/aiven_kafka_setup.md

 <img src = "https://qiita-image-store.s3.ap-northeast-1.amazonaws.com/0/176567/e64d98f5-8762-7469-06da-013b2b1e2992.png" width = 50%>

-You can also select the version to use from the pull-down (use default for this tutorial).
+You can also select the version from the pull-down (use default, Apache Kafka 3.1.0, for this tutorial).